Insights and tips to help prevent burglaries in the UK

 You’ve locked the front door, the back door, the side doors, the garage, the shed, the outhouse (yes, they still exist), the cat flap, and the doggie door.
 And as the dog stretches its paws across its cozy bed with a lazy yawn, you may sigh remembering the days you hoped it would become a fierce guard dog – or at least one that doesn’t yelp in fear of its own tail.

-Going through a security checklist in your head, probably more a habit now, it’s worth sparing a thought for home insurance as you help protect your home.
+While you’re running through your usual security checks at home, it’s worth sparing a thought for home insurance as you help protect your home.

-But, with available home security technology and safety advice from more places than the dog can shake his tail at, do UK residents feel safe from burglaries?
+With available home security technology and safety advice from more places than the dog can shake his tail at, our research explores how people in the UK think and feel about their safety at home.

 Are UK residents worried about burglaries?

-Some may be a bit less concerned with a third (33%) never worrying about being burgled.
-Leading this charge are men, 37% of whom are never worried, while 29% of women admit having no concerns about their home being burgled.Footnote [1]
+Some may be a bit less concerned with just under two in five never worrying about being burgled.
+Leading this charge are men, 40% of whom are never worried, while 35% of women admit having no concerns about their home being burgled.Footnote [1]

 And it may be that the more mature in age we become, the less we worry about home invasions.
-Of those aged 55+, just under two fifths (39%) never worry about home burglaries while nearly three quarters of those aged 16-24 (70%) and 25–34 (74%) do worry.Footnote [1]
+More than two in five of those aged 55+ never worry about home burglaries while nearly 70% of those aged 16-24 and 25–34 do worry.Footnote [3]

 What security measures do UK residents currently have?

-Just under half (49%) of those surveyed admit to leaving their home empty when gone for three days or longer with just under one in ten (9%) regularly monitoring their home through cameras.
-Over a quarter (27%) say a close relative, friend, or neighbour checks on the home while they are gone.Footnote [1]
+More than half of those surveyed admit to leaving their home empty when gone for three days or longer Footnote [5], with more than one in eight regularly monitoring their home through cameras.
+Footnote [1] Nearly a quarter say a close relative, friend, or neighbour checks on the home while they are gone.Footnote [1]

 How do UK residents secure their homes?